STOP! Better body function is not mastering 50 pushups. Instead, stretch to reclaim your body for what YOU care about.

 Who should stretch?

 Anyone desiring easier mobility (hopefully everyone).
-Especially as we journey to seniorhood.
+Especially as we journey to senior-hood.
 The most popular class at my yoga studio is our Friday Stretch.
-These folks, in their 50s, 60s, and 70s, eagerly set out to correct or reverse whatever has landed them where they are today.
+These folks, in their 50s, 60s, and 70s, eagerly set out to correct or reverse whatever has landed them in the pain and immobility they suffer today.
 Those that stick with even a gentle stretch regime are just tickled to be moving with less pain.
+Did I just say, “moving?”

-Who are they?
-Mostly women who raised families and worked jobs during the 80s and 90s.
+Who are these folks?
+Mostly women, like you, who raised families and worked jobs during the 80s and 90s.
 No time for walking, biking, dancing, or swimming.
-Fairly, no time for self-care – for double decades.
+Fairly, no time for self-care–for double decades.

 Most of my current and incoming students are from this population.
-First-timers unveil a bit of frustration here – in a giggly way.
+First-timers unveil a bit of frustration here–in a giggly way.
 That’s my gracious way of saying they groan!
-As to why stay with me.

-- First, these new students are stunned at their struggle just to rise, bend forward, or lower themselves to their mat.
+- First, these new students are stunned at their struggle just to rise, bend forward, or lower themselves to the floor.
 They lack the range of motion or strength to enter into the gentlest positions.
 This is common.
 Your coach must assure you that you are NOT ALONE and “you’ll get there.”
 You will.

 - Second, the bigger shock is our newbies marvel at how seamlessly our progressive seniors move, stand, and lift their arms.
+They were once immobile too.
 Again, it’s important to convey that “you will get there with practice.”
 And soon you’ll be spitting out a downward-facing dog.

 Encouragement is critical so these women (and men) remain devoted to their goals and meet them.